 - Ad copy should lead to its relevant landing page for positive results.

-- Enter URL of the site to be advertised.
+- Enter the URL of the site to be advertised.

 - Use a conversion pixel to track the ad’s conversion.